AdamPrusz/Hackaton2/README.md

-Hi User, welcome on my weather application!
+Hi User, welcome on our weather application!

 There you can easly check weather for today, days in the past as well as weather for 5 days in the future.